Selim-Gurkas/selimg-i320mproject1/README.md

 # my-first-repo
 ## Updated Section
-This text was added on Github
+This text was added on Github by Selim Gurkas